epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-01-herbstlustwm-modularized-overview.markdown

 the configuration set from command line interface.
 So basically the config is just a bunch of separated <code>herbstclient</code> command.
-It means, the configurtion can be bundled using any script that has access to system command.
+It means, the configuration can be bundled using any script that has access to system command.

 {% highlight bash %}